naokishibuya/ShinkaEvolve-FE/README.md

 2. Each version generates prompts for each scenario.
 3. The analyst LLM produces written analyses.
 4. The reviewer LLM evaluates the analyses for correctness and clarity.
+5. The summarizer LLM assesses scenario difficulty and computes the difficulty-weighted fitness score.
-5. Reviewer feedback serves as the fitness signal (score) for Shinka and text feedback for the coder LLM.
+6. This weighted score serves as the fitness signal for Shinka; text feedback guides the coder LLM.
-6. Shinka selects and refines prompt-builders over several generations.
+7. Shinka selects and refines prompt-builders over several generations.

-The coder, analyst and reviewer LLMs remain fixed; only the prompt-building logic evolves.
+The coder, analyst, reviewer, and summarizer LLMs remain fixed; only the prompt-building logic evolves.
 The final product is a reusable prompt-builder that consistently produces high-quality, scenario-specific analysis prompts.

 # Technical Details